-HOW MONKEYPOX SPREADS
+HOW MPOX SPREADS

 The virus is not a sexually transmitted infection.
 It's mostly caught through close physical skin-to-skin contact, which is why it can be spread to sexual partners.

-Monkeypox spreads by:
+MPOX spreads by:

 - large respiratory droplets via prolonged face-to-face contact